WillianPaiva/1flow/CONTRIBUTING.md

 - Fork the project.
 - Create a branch for your changes.
 - Modify the files as appropriate.
+	- if you want to contribute a translation/localization, see below.
 - Make `flake8` happy on your modified files;
 	- you can ignore `["E221", "E241", "E272"]`, I do.
 	- Please, remove trailing spaces/tabs at the end of *any* line.